Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHubPages.md

 13. To check if your web page works, go into browser.
 14. In the web browser type the name of your GitHub Pages repository:  *my_username.github.io*.

-## Publishing HTML from a repository with Jekyll

-To publish your documentation on GitHub Pages, you don't have to create the HTML files yourself.
-You can use static site generator, that is, a software application that creates HTML pages from templates or components and a given content source.
-There are several static site generators.
-If you use GitHub Pages, Jekyll would be a good option, because it is integrated with GitHub for generating GitHub Pages.